GreatApe42069/dogechat-android/docs/WHITEPAPER.md

 dogeChat operates as a decentralized mesh network, meaning there are no central servers to route messages.
 Packets are propagated through the network from peer to peer.
 The protocol supports several modes of message delivery.

-### 7.1.
-Direct Connection
+### 7.1. Đirect Connection

 This is the simplest case.
 If Peer A and Peer B are directly connected, they can exchange packets after establishing a mutually authenticated Noise session.
 All packets are encrypted using the transport ciphers derived from the handshake.

 ### 7.2.
 Efficient Gossip with Bloom Filters

-To send messages to peers that are not directly connected, dogeChat employs a "flooding" or "gossip" protocol.
+To send messages to peers that are not directly connected, dogechat employs a "flooding" or "gossip" protocol.
 When a peer receives a packet that is not destined for it, it acts as a relay.
 To prevent infinite routing loops and minimize memory usage, the protocol uses an `OptimizedBloomFilter` to track recently seen packet IDs.

 The logic is as follows: